DirectLease/SilverStripe-Algolia-page-sync-module/README.md

 It is possible to add localised data if you use Fluent.
 Via config it is possible to add fields/image urls that will be added in the Algolia object in a local object.
 This makes it possible to use the Algolia search with search-attributes.
 For example, you can add as search attributes: Locales.nl_NL and this object will contain the data.
 Algolia is smart enough to include all the variables in this object.

-It will log to SilverStripe.log and a a record will be created after the task has run succesfully in the database.
+It will log to SilverStripe.log(based on config) and a a record will be created after the task has run succesfully in the database.
+Read more about silverstripe logging: https://docs.silverstripe.org/en/4/developer_guides/debugging/error_handling/

 ## Requirements